-At present, TUM offers 156 different academic programmes, spanning 13 faculties with approximately 500 professors, 38,000 students and over 10,000 staff members.
+At present, TUM offers 183 degree programmes, spanning 11 TUM schools and Departments with approximately 600 professors, 48,000 students and over 11,000 staff members.
 TUM has institutionalised links to 160 foreign partner universities all over the world and is steadily extending international exchange of students, teaching staff and ideas.

 Ever since its foundation in 1868, Technische Universität München (TUM) has been at the forefront of innovation.
 TUM scientists today have the same goal as their 19th century counterparts: Finding solutions to the major challenges facing society as we move forward.
 TUM was founded to provide the state of Bavaria with a center of learning dedicated to the natural sciences.
 It has played a vital role in Europe’s technological advancement and has the prestige of producing a number of Nobel Prize winners.

 In 1868, King Ludwig II founded the “Königlich Bayerische Polytechnische Schule zu München”.
 It was granted the right to award doctorates in 1901, and four years later admitted its first official female student.
 With the establishment of the Faculty of Medicine in 1967, the long-standing “Klinikum rechts der Isar” became a university clinic.
 The university was renamed “Technische Universität München” in 1970.